Local generation of tilings

 We have shown that the~$F$-pattern appearing at position~$p=a\beta v+b\mu \beta u$ in~$x$ can be~$0$-grafted into~$x$ at position~$p_0=a\beta v$.

 One has~$|a|\leq K$ and~$|b\mu|\leq K$ so it contradicts the property of finite~$(0,v)$-ramifications. \end{proof}

 \begin{proposition} Let~$X,Y$ be subshifts, such that~$Y$ is the image of~$X$ by a local function.
-If~$Y$ is finitely ramified, then so is~$X$. \end{proposition} \begin{proof} Let~$f:X\to Y$ of radius~$k$.
-Let~$r\in\N$ and~$v$ be such that~$Y$ is finitely~$(r+2k,v)$-ramified, witnessed by~$u$ and~$F$.
-We define~$W=\Nei(F,k)$, which is the region that determines~$F$, and show that~$X$ is finite~$(r,v)$-ramifications using~$(u,W)$.
+If~$Y$ is ramified, then~$X$ is finitely ramified. \end{proposition} \begin{proof} Let~$f:X\to Y$ of radius~$k$.
+Let~$r\in\N$ and~$v$ be such that~$Y$ has an~$(r+2k,v)$-ramification~$y$, witnessed by~$u$ and~$F$.
+We define~$W=\Nei(F,k)$, which is the region that determines~$F$, and show that~$X$ is finitely~$(r,v)$-ramified, witnessed by~$u$ and~$W$.